Douglass Hospital (Kansas City, Kan.)

 The Douglass Hospital Auxiliary records are those of a Kansas City, Kansas organization dedicated to improving the building, equipment, and services of Douglass Hospital through volunteer efforts and fundraising.
 The records date from 1951 to 1953 and consist of a small number of items, including historical information and clippings.
 Folder arrangement is alphabetical.
 Photographs from the collection are located at RH MS-P P661 and oversize materials are at RH MS Q181.

 This collection consists of a 5-page typed history of Douglass Hospital in Kansas City, Kansas from 1898 to the mid-1950s, written by Eugene H. Kelly.

 The Memorabilia of Frances E. Kitchen are those of a longtime Kansas resident who worked as a nurse at both Western University and Douglass Hospital in Kansas City, Kansas.
 Items in the collection include a nameplate and two plaques.
 The collection's one photograph is housed at RH MS-P 1148.

 The Viola L. (Tyree) Lisben Papers are those of a longtime Kansan who graduated from the Douglass Hospital nurse training program and served as a nurse in the Kansas City area.

 Dr. S.H.
-Thompson, Sr. was a founder of Douglass Hospital, a facility dedicated to the care of African Americans in Kansas City, Kansas.
+Thompson, Sr. was a founder of Douglass Hospital, a facility in Kansas City, Kansas that practiced equal access and care to all patients and hired medical personnel without regard to race or ethnicity.
 His son, S.H.
 Thompson, Jr., served as principal of Sumner High School (Kansas City, Kansas) from 1951-1972.
 The collection includes papers and photographs of both S.H.
 Thompson, Jr. and Sr., as well as material from other family members.